stfc-sciml/bragg-detect/README.md

     """
     Detect Bragg peaks.

-    :param data: 3d data as a numpy.ndarray or a tuple (filename, dsetname) to specify a HDF5 dataset; use the latter to save memory and/or to maximise the performance when using multiple workers
+    :param data: the 3D data as a numpy.ndarray or a tuple (filename, dsetname) to specify a HDF5 dataset storing the 3D data;
+        if possible, try to use the latter for both better performance and less memory consumption
     :param large_peak_size: approximate size of the large peaks in data, array-like in the form of (size_x, size_y, size_z);
     :param detect_block_size: size of the detection blocks relative to